nof20/empty-container/debian-wheezy/README.md

-# ubuntu-test
+# debian-wheezy

-An almost empty Docker container, built on Ubuntu.
+An almost empty Docker container, built on Debian Wheezy.